architech-boards/documentation-template/source/eclipse.rst

 Eclipse IDE
 ===========

 Eclipse is an integrated development environment (IDE).
-It contains a base workspace and the Yocto plug-in system to compile and debug a program for the @board-alias@ board.
+It contains a base workspace and the Yocto plug-in system to compile and debug a program for @board@.
 Hereafter, the operating system that runs the IDE/debugger will be named host machine, and the board being debugged will be named target machine.
 The host machine could be running as a virtual machine guest operating system, anyway, the documentation for the host machine running as a guest operating system and as host operating system is exactly the same.

-Pay attention before to start writing your application you need:
+To write your application you need:

 * a filesystem (you can use bitbake/hob to build your preferred filesystem) with develop support (that is, it must include all the necessary header files, the *tcf-agent* program and *gdbserver*)

-* an SD card already partitioned, with the bootloader in the FAT partition, and
+* a media where to install the root filesystem, and, if necessary, the bootloader

-* a network connect between the host machine and the target machine.
+* a network connection between the host machine and the target machine.

 .. index:: Project